 Open programs

 The NSW Low Income Household Rebate helps eligible concession cardholders pay their electricity bills.
-The rebate provides $285 per retail (on-market) household per financial year, applied as a daily credit on electricity bills.
+The rebate provides $285 per retail (on-market) household per financial year, delivered as a daily credit on electricity bills.

 The DRG Program supports those most in need and least able to return their homes to a safe and habitable condition after a natural disaster, particularly low-income earners where damage is not covered by insurance.
-It provides a safety net for vulnerable community members, contributes toward applicant recovery, and assists in returning to a basic standard of living.
+It provides a safety net for vulnerable community members, contributes toward applicant recovery, and assists in returning to a basic standard of living following natural disasters in NSW.

 Many Rivers provides tailored support to help people start and grow their own small businesses through business coaching, micro-business loans, pro bono legal advice, and practical tools for planning and running a business.
 Support is long-term and hands-on, with assistance available for business registration, insurance, marketing, risk analysis, cashflow management, bookkeeping, and more.